C22-KY04/cc-c22-ky04/README.md

       run.googleapis.com
     ```

-12. Clone this repository.
+1. Run the following command to clone this repository:

     ```shell
     git clone https://github.com/C22-KY04/cc-c22-ky04.git
     ```

-13. Click **Open Editor button** on the **Cloud Shell Terminal toolbar**.
-Then upload the `serviceAccountKey.json` (**obtained from step 5 of Firebase setup**) to the root directory:
+1. Click **Open Editor** button on the **Cloud Shell Terminal** toolbar.
+Then upload the `serviceAccountKey.json` obtained from step 5 of Firebase setup to the root directory:

     - `cc-c22-ky04/id-cards-api`
     - `cc-c22-ky04/optical-character-recognition-api`

-14. If you create a bucket with a different name from **step 2 of the Google Cloud Platform setup**, then replace the bucket name in the `cc-c22-ky04/optical-character-recognition-api/app.py` on line 44.
+1. If you create a bucket with a different name from step 2 of the Google Cloud Platform setup, then replace the bucket name in the `cc-c22-ky04/optical-character-recognition-api/app.py` on line 44:

     ```Python
     # Replace with the name of the bucket you created
     bucket_name = "id-cards-photo"
     ```

-15. Don't forget to change your **Google Cloud Platform Project ID** in the `deploy.sh` located at:
+1. Don't forget to change your **Google Cloud Platform Project ID** in the `deploy.sh` located at:

     - `cc-c22-ky04/id-cards-api/deploy.sh`
     - `cc-c22-ky04/optical-character-recognition-api/deploy.sh`

-16. Run the following command to deploy Optical Character Recognition API to Cloud Run:
+1. Run the following command to deploy Optical Character Recognition API to Cloud Run:

     ```shell
     cd ~/cc-c22-ky04/optical-character-recognition-api